Zoom Student Guide

 1. Log in to your Canvas course and click Zoom in the Course Navigation.

-• If you don't see the Zoom option in your Course Navigation, contact your instructor.
+• If you do not see the Zoom option in your Course Navigation, contact your instructor.
 This option needs to be enabled by your instructor for you to see it.

-2. Click Join for the session you want to join.
+2. Click Join next to the session you want to join.

-3. If you have not downloaded Zoom, follow the prompts to install the application.
-If you have downloaded Zoom, allow your browser to access it.
+• If you have not downloaded Zoom, follow the prompts to install the application first.

 • In the panel that opens, hover over your name, click More, and select Rename.